 I cant stress this enough, cooking at the camp with the Blackstone is a game changer.
 No sticking, no mess, all evenly cooked, hot food when it matters, all at once!

-Downside to the Blackstone Griddle
+Downsides to the Blackstone Griddle When Camping

 To be fair to the Coleman camp stove die-hards cussing me out right now, the only downside I can come up with is the lack of a lid.
 Why does it matter you say?
 Well, I live in Northern Colorado and frequent my camping in the Northern Colorado Rockies and Southern Wyoming Snowy Range.
 I love remote, free public land camping.